wxy11-27/MCT-Net/README.md

-# MCT-NET:Multi-hierarchical cross transformer for hyperspectral and multispectral image fusion
+# MCT-NET: Multi-hierarchical cross transformer for hyperspectral and multispectral image fusion

 This is the official code of MCT-Net: Multi-hierarchical cross transformer for hyperspectral and multispectral image fusion.
 Knowledge-Based Systems, 2023, 264: 110362.